This page will help you understand Illinois alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 It’s a violation for anyone under 21 to have any alcohol in the their vehicle.
-For a first offense there’s a mandatory driver’s license suspension for one year.
+For a first offense there’s a required driver’s license suspension for one year.
 Others also in the vehicle can get a fine up to $1,000.

 Illinois alcohol laws prohibits operating a water vessel under the influence of alcohol or drugs.
 People face conviction of boating under the influence (BUI) if one of the following applies.
 They

 - Have a BAC of 0.08 or more.

 - Suffer impairment by alcohol, drugs, or a combination of the two such that they can’t safely operate the vessel.